Yasamin-Nourijelyani/CfDNAfragmentomics/README.md

 cancer patients (5).
 The objective of cfDNAfragmentomics R package is to analyse sequenced data from inputted data files and find their nucleosome ratios and fragmentation patterns.
-To further the research done by Katsman et. al. and others in the field, Wolcoxon test analysis can be performed to compare the significance of the difference in the nucleosome ratios between the patient and control data.
+To further the research done by Katsman et. al. and others in the field, Wilcoxon test analysis can be performed to compare the significance of the difference in the nucleosome ratios between the patient and control data.
 Additionally, this package contains python scripts to plot nucleosome coverage plots